Minnowo/immy/README.md

 #### Windows

-I tried to make it easy to cross compile for Windows in the Makefile.

-Make sure you have MinGW installed, and run `make windows` to attempt to cross compile to target Windows.

-**Note**: As of right now, Doko cannot make calls to ImageMagick or FFmpeg when compiled for Windows.
-This will limit the image format support to whatever Raylib supports.
+It is possible to compile for Widnows, but I haven't tried since switching to cmake.

 ### Install

-On Linux systems, calling `make install` will build and place Doko in `/opt/doko/`.
+First build doko using the build instructions.
+Then run `sudo make install`.

 ### Uninstall

-On Linux systems, calling `make uninstall` will uninstall the program.
+On Linux systems, calling `sudo make uninstall` which should fully uninstall everything.

-You can alternatively delete the files manually from `/opt/doko` and the symlinks `/usr/bin/doko` and `/usr/bin/im`.
+You can alternatively delete the files manually:
+- Main directory from `/opt/doko`
+- The symlinks `/usr/bin/doko` and `/usr/bin/im`.
+- The Desktop file `/usr/share/applications/doko.desktop` and then run `update-desktop-database /usr/share/applications/`